cczapski/tiy_assignments/final_project/proposal.md

 * More specific personal experience and background requirements
 * More thorough application process
+* Less focused mission with multiple volunteer types outside of education

 ### How does WorldTeach stand out against these competitors?